Texas Christian University

 Massive MIMO Systems

-• Investigate the use of Massive MIMO for Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communication.
-The goal is to allow efficient and faster exchange of data while mitigating interference.
+• Investigate the use of Massive MIMO for Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communication to allow efficient and faster exchange of data while mitigating interference.

 • Explore the use of machine learning and deep learning algorithms for massive MIMO channel estimation to predict statistical channel characteristics for enhancing physical layer security.